leoashcraft/Personal-Family-Organizer/README.md

    npm install
    ```
 3. Setup MySQL server
-   - Setup a database to be used for this project.
+   - Setup a database to be used for this project
-   - Import database.sql contents into database.
+   - Import database.sql contents into database
+       - **Please note:** User creation has not yet been implemented, see Lines 18 - 22 to set a username/password.
 4. Setup **.env** in root directory of app
-   - There's a sample env in the repo but for reference.
+   - There's a sample env in the repo but for reference
 5. Compile and run development server
    ```sh
    npm run dev